How To Do Bent-Over Barbell Rows and Get Shredded

-Along with pull-ups, the bent-over row is one of the most effective exercises that target your entire back muscles.
-Making it a key exercise for anyone trying to lose back fat, build a stronger back, or better upper body strength.
-Because this exercise is a compound exercise, you'll be getting more out of it!
+Along with pull-ups, the bent-over row is one of the most effective exercises that targets your entire back muscles, and then some!
 Aside from targeting your entire back, it also targets your upper arms, core, and even some muscles in your lower body!
+Making it a key exercise for anyone trying to lose back fat, build a stronger back or better upper body strength.

 Whatever your goals are, if you want to gain muscle in your back, and build full-body strength, the bent-over row should be a part of your weekly training program!
 Specifically, the barbell row.
 Doing a bent-over row with a barbell is a game-changer.
 This bent-over row variation involves pulling a heavy weight which will promote better muscle activation.